 - Department of Health (DH)

 - Department of Health and Social Care (DHSC)

-The government also produces guidance, codes and advice which sets out what local authorities, schools etc. are supposed to do to meet their obligations in practice.
+Their guidance (codes of practice and advice) sets out what local authorities, schools and health bodies are supposed to do to meet their obligations in practice.

 Some guidance is known as statutory guidance.
 This guidance must be followed unless there is a very good reason not to – in practice it is very difficult to demonstrate why this should not be followed.

-If local authorities and other bodies do not meet their duties in the way set out in statutory guidance, they can be ordered by the Court of Tribunal to do something differently or make their decision again.
+If local authorities and other bodies do not meet their duties in the way set out in statutory guidance, this is unlawful, and they can be ordered by the Court of Tribunal to do something differently or make their decision again.

 When courts and certain tribunals make decisions, this is called case law.
 Case law interprets the laws laid down by Parliament.
 These decisions can be binding.